Monday, August 21, 2017

 The show started at 10:30 am and lasted until 1:13 pm.
 Totality lasted almost 2.5 minutes.
 I did take photos, but they weren’t very good.
 I was surprised to find that my phone took better photos than my camera did.
 Hmm, time for a new camera?
 I will only share a few of my shots.
 In fairness, I didn’t take the photos of totality – those came from our son, who, as you can tell, is a much more skilled photographer than I am.

 We did see the shadow lines.
-We also notice that shadows of normal objects became fuzzier as we approached totality.
+We also noticed that shadows of normal objects became fuzzier as we approached totality.
 There was a noticeable drop in temperature as the eclipse event progressed.
 At totality, we could see some of the brighter stars and planets in the sky.
 It wasn’t truly dark, more like dusk.
 It was an exciting show, and we’re happy we could experience it here at Glendo State Park.

 We packed up and left the park, again using a back road, but one that was a little straighter.
 We connected with our son and daughter-in-law at the ranch where they spent the day, and decided to go to the nearby town of Guernsey for lunch.
 The first few miles weren’t so bad, but when we reached the first turn at Hartville, traffic was already backing up.
 We visited with one of the volunteer firefighters who was helping to direct traffic, and he told us that the interstate was backed up for miles.
 We decided to go north to Lusk for lunch while our son charged his Tesla.